kospiotr/kospiotr.github.io/_posts/2015-03-01-unit-tests-with-intern.md

 >> 0/1 tests failed
 >> 0/1 tests failed
 ```

+#Implement business logic

+At this point we have configured infrastructure that allows now to focus on business aspect of our application.
+We will implement simple calculator service that will be passing results of http call.
+Mind that this method is more like RPC now then REST, as REST focuses on resources.

+I will follow TDD method so the sequence is:

+1. Write interface that will deliver business contract / signature
+2. Write simple test which uses business signature but doesn't pass as the method is not implemented
+3. Implement business method to pass existing test
+4. Write more complex test which doesn't pass
+5. Fix test by modifying implementation
+6. Refactor implementation

+## Write interface that will deliver business contract / signature
+Create file:

+#Summary

 At this point we have configure:
 * REST application with ```/test``` endpoint